ebloc/ebloc-broker/README.md

 -------

-Later, please do following inside your Amazon instance.
+Later, do following inside your instance.

 ```bash
 # To run eBloc Etheruem Node